divorce selling house

 Selling a House During Divorce California How to Guide

 Finally, if remaining in your home until your children move out is a priority, one of you can buy the other out – or you can continue owning the home together in the interim.
+According to our experience, co-ownership agreements can effectively maintain stability for the children while ensuring both parties’ interests are protected.

 Selling a house during divorce California guide